 Finally, never overlook the fees associated with the account.
 These could include investment fees, account management fees, and penalties for early withdrawal.
 It’s important to understand these charges as they can significantly impact your retirement savings.

-Remember, it’s always wise to consult with a financial advisor before making any major financial decisions.
+Remember, it’s always wise to contact a financial advisor before making any major financial decisions, especially before moving the full amount of a rollover check if it is made payable in a way that affects how the deposit must be completed through the financial institution.
 This will ensure you’re choosing the account that best suits your personal financial situation and retirement goals.
 With proper planning and guidance, rolling over your 401K can be a beneficial step towards securing a comfortable retirement.
 So don’t hesitate to seek professional advice and take control of your financial future.

 Keep in mind that retirement planning is an ongoing process, so make sure to review and update your plan regularly as needed.
 With the right knowledge and preparation, you can achieve a successful and fulfilling retirement.
 So continue to educate yourself, stay informed about changes in retirement account rules and regulations, and make the best decisions for your financial future.